Programming Exercises in Recursion

 S-expressions

-In Common Lisp we define an s-expression to be anything which satisfies atom
+We define an s-expression to be anything which is an atom or a cons of two s-expressions.

 the subexpression